HexagonWin/twrp_device_pantech_ef46/README.md

 Copyright 2016 - The CyanogenMod Project
 Copyright 2017 - The LineageOS Project
 Copyright 2021 - HexagonWin

-Pantech MSM8960 TWRP
+Pantech SKY VEGA S5
 =============

-This tree supports two devices, the Pantech VEGA S5 (ef44) and the Pantech VEGA Racer 2 (ef46).
-Both has an msm8960 processor, 1gb of ram.
-They are similar to the Sony blue family devices, and so this twrp is also based on that.
+The Pantech VEGA S5 (codenamed _"EF44"_) is a mid-range smartphone from Pantech Wireless.

+It was announced on 2012.

 EF44 was unofficially supported in CyanogenMod 10.
-EF46 was unofficially supported in CyanogenMod 9,10,10.1,10.2,11,12.0.

 Basic   | Spec Sheet
 -------:|:-------------------------